VitorCioletti/Lunae-RandomNumbersTable/README.md

 ## 2 - Justification

- hen a estatician have a sample to select, it is important to be imparcial when selecting it.
+When a estatician have a sample to select, it is important to be imparcial when selecting it.
 In order to do that, they use a random numbers table to be fully impartial on who or what they are choosing to participate of the research.
 Due to this, I designed this system to generate these tables.

 ## 3 - System